onqtam/headjack/src/messages.md

 the <application_id>/<application_nonce> is embedded in a message that's being signed through an application/IDM such that it cannot suffer from a replay attack

+- if a reply message has the URI to the original in non canonical form it would be harder for infrastructure to match those - it would have to translate the string URI to a number URI

 -->